 God gave me what I asked Him for, and it would seem so sad to complain or whine about my circumstance.
 A circumstance I prayed for, and God answered.

 The urge to complain to God was there.
 Since the movers came today, I made sure I had things organized so they would be able to sort out when my husband and I find a place.
 Due to this, I spent most of the previous day getting things ready for the packing process.
-A few last minute things had to be done, and I didn’t finish till about 4:30a.m.
+A few last minute things had to be done, and I didn’t finish until about 4:30a.m.

 My feet hurt and my back hurt.
-I debated on taking a bath to relieve the aches and pains, but then realized my phone’s screen blew up with a Tornado Warning.
-The storm was suppose to hit at 5a.m.
+I debated on taking a bath to relieve the aches and pains but then realized my phone’s screen blew up with a Tornado Warning.
+The storm was supposed to hit at 5a.m.
 So I stayed up, prepared the room in case I needed to wake up my husband.
 When the storm got closer, it became apparent we were not in the eye of the storm, and the warning disappeared.

 I’m painting the picture for all of the reasons why I could complain.

 But just as I was considering it, this scripture flashed through my mind.